 This single level 2-bedroom dwelling offers a quality finish throughout.

-Offering neutral colours throughout, this low maintenance property is walking distance to all amenities of the Frankston CBD and is just a short 3-minute walk to the Frankston Hospital, less than a km from both the recently completed 50 million dollar Aquatic Centre and beautiful sandy beaches of Frankston foreshore.
+Offering neutral colors throughout, this low maintenance property is walking distance to all amenities of the Frankston CBD and is just a short 3-minute walk to the Frankston Hospital, less than a km from the Aquatic Centre and beautiful sandy beaches of Frankston foreshore.

 – Featuring two bedrooms positioned away from each other and both come with built-in robes and draws